 I don’t know about you, but I could eat my weight in buttery soft pretzels!
-These pretzels are extra special too because they’re made with sourdough starter which gives them even more flavor with a little tanginess.
+These Sourdough Soft Pretzels are extra special too because they’re made with my sourdough starter which gives them even more flavor with a little tanginess.

 To get started, simply throw the first 8 ingredients into the bowl and mix together until it forms a dough, then knead for about 5 minutes.
 I did this process using my stand mixer, but it could be done by hand as well.